VAT Registration in Bulgaria - 2021 Update

 The refund can also be granted to taxable persons that are not established in Bulgaria but are registered for VAT purposes in another EU Member State.
 On a basis of reciprocity, this is also possible in case of taxable individuals that are registered in a non-EU state.
 The Ministry of Finance is the one that establishes the documents that are required for the tax refund.

-Penalties in relation to the VAT Law in Bulgaria
+Penalties in relation to the VAT Law in Bulgaria in 2021

 Taxpayers who do not comply with the requirements for VAT registration in Bulgaria are liable to a fine.
 This is done according to Article 178 of the VAT Law and one of our lawyers in Bulgaria can provide more specific details about this Article and others that may be of interest regarding value-added tax and the general tax law.
 Below, we list some of the common sanctions: